Harryalways317/note_keeper/README.md

 ## Note
-this app dosent take oauth login so notes are stored in firebase firestore so please dont keep your personal info <br>
+this app dosent encrypt the notes and  notes are stored in firebase firestore so please dont keep your personal info <br>
 Made for learning purposes